-Research revealed a need for, and Iowa schools’ willingness to join, an association in order to gain access to energy knowledge, resources and services.
-This is why the Energy Association of Iowa Schools (EAIS) was created in December 2011.
+Market research with Iowa school districts revealed a need for, and a willingness to join, an association to gain access to unbiased energy knowledge, building-specific energy coaching, facilities manager professional development, and helpful connections.
+To meet those needs Energy Association of Iowa Schools (EAIS) was created in December of 2011.